 CCM-KYC Integration – An Onboarding Degradation Solution

-Some institutions believe in ensuring a declaration rich customer onboarding process to create a perfect AML System from the first customer touchpoint.
+Some institutions believe in ensuring a declaration-rich customer KYC onboarding process to create a perfect AML System from the first customer touchpoint.
 Such processes merge various functions like risk assessment, audit trail, sanctions screening, etc. Decentralized CDD system silos run individual reiterations for each customer until approved by the batch process of KYC Automation.
 This restricts the simultaneous clearance of multiple customer profiles, thereby creating bottlenecks for statutory onboarding.
 In this series, an increase in the number of bank accounts per capita and access to markets among sub-urban business communities across the world has led to a stockpile of unkempt KYC records and AML lag.
-McKinsey reports that an average 89% of the leaving customers cite slow and crude onboarding processes as reasons for switching financial business.
-Integrated onboarding thus finds itself in a unique stalemate with KYC compliance.
-Customer Communication Management as a Service platform equipped with interactive business intelligence apps can lead FIs through these phases of customer attrition.
+McKinsey reports that an average 89% of the leaving customers cite slow and crude onboarding processes as reasons for switching financial businesses.
+Integrated client onboarding automation thus finds itself in a unique stalemate with KYC compliance.
+Customer Communication Management as a Service platform equipped with interactive account automation and business intelligence apps can lead FIs through these phases of customer attrition.

 ‘If-and-Then’ KYC Automation with Modern CCM Systems

-Defragmentation of KYC with CCM as a Service
+Defragmentation of KYC Solutions with CCM Software as a Service

 Ongoing KYC vs. Onboarding KYC Automation – Advantages of disruptive CCM

 Professional Services for Customer Communication assist in developing KYC process design, KYC automation scheduling, and policy engines to manage both ongoing and onboarding processes.
-Self-service customer communication portals can empower KYC workflow with automated document factory, omnichannel messaging, data passporting abilities.
-Creation of data aggregation fronts with real-time information management functions would reduce duplication, dwell errors, and guesswork in managing new and updating existing customers.
+Self-service customer communication portals can empower KYC workflow with automated document factories, omnichannel messaging, and data processing abilities.
+The creation of data aggregation fronts with real-time information management functions would reduce duplication, dwell errors, and guesswork in managing new and updating existing customers.
 Businesses stand to achieve a framework that applies calibrated customer experience transformation to automate control restricted ops for serving internal needs.